Best Day Hiking Backpack: 2023 10 Top Models

 Best Lightweight Daypack

-Lightweight backpacks often make a few (or a lot of) compromises to cut down on heft.
+Most lightweight backpacks make a few compromises to cut down on heft.
 Not so the Deuter Speed Lite 20.

-This pack weighs a tiny 1 lbs.
+This affordable daypack weighs a tiny 1 lbs.
 1 oz. and yet offers outstanding comfort levels – even with moderately heavy loads and on long days on the trail.
-These comfort levels come courtesy of plush V-shaped cushioning in the back panel and the padded, ergonomically shaped padded shoulder straps, both of which use breathable mesh to help keep things cool and sweat-free.
+These comfort levels come courtesy of plush V-shaped cushioning in the back panel and the padded, ergonomically shaped adjustable shoulder straps, both of which use breathable mesh to help keep things cool and sweat-free.

-While there are better options out there for carrying a heavier load or for longer hikes, like the Osprey Stratos or Talon, this one’s perfect for day hikes when you’re keen to travel fast and light.
+While there are better options out there for carrying a heavier load or for longer hikes, like the Osprey Stratos or Talon, our testers found this one perfect for day hikes when you’re keen to travel fast and light.

-The only downsides to this pack are the lack of padding on the hipbelt and the inability to adjust torso length.
+The only downsides we found with this pack are the lack of padding on the waist belt and the inability to adjust torso length.
 Other than that, it’s a high scorer across the board.

 Specs